rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 Do not eat the bread of a man who is stingy; do not desire his delicacies, ^2306

 for he is like one who is inwardly calculating.
-Eat and drink! he says to you, but his heart is not with you. ^2307
+"Eat and drink!" he says to you, but his heart is not with you. ^2307

 You will vomit up the morsels that you have eaten, and waste your pleasant words. ^2308